silx-kit/pyFAI/doc/source/project.rst

 Build dependencies:
 -------------------
 In addition to the run dependencies, pyFAI needs a C compiler which supports OpenMP (gcc>=4.2, msvc, ...)
+There is an issue with MacOSX (v10.8 and newer) where the default compiler switched from gcc 4.2 to clang which dropped the support for OpenMP.
+The best solution looks like to install any recent gcc and use it for compiling pyFAI.

 C files are generated from cython source and distributed.
 Cython is only needed for developing new binary modules.
+If you want to generate your own C files, make sure your local cython version supports memory-views (available from Cython v0.17 and newer).

 Building procedure
 ------------------